 7. Bangkok Express (#01-04)

-Bangkok Express has all kinds of dishes starting from S$5, including Thai Fried Tung Hoon, Pineapple Rice, and Olive Fried Rice.
+You can find various cuisines in Newton Food Centre, including Thai cuisine.
+Bangkok Express has an array of dishes starting from S$5, including Thai Fried Tung Hoon, Pineapple Rice, and Olive Fried Rice.

 Daily: 11.30am – 9.30pm

 From where I was sitting, I could see the MICHELIN sign on R&B Express.
 I asked myself “What do MICHELIN-approved chicken wings taste like?” and knew I had to give it a try.
 I queued patiently, excited for the chicken wings which I anticipated to be delish.